 More of Bolan’s masterpieces performed were; ‘Girl’, ‘By the Light of a Magical Moon’, ‘Rip Off’, ‘Jeepster’, ‘Ride a White Swan’, ‘Metal Guru’, ‘Rapids’, ‘London Boys’, ‘Children of the Revolution’, ’20th Century Boy’ and ‘Buick Mackane’.
 I sobbed during ‘The Slider’ (‘cos when I’m sad, I slide) but everyone else carried on having a good time.

 The almost 3-hour long concert ended with the entire cast onstage jamming ‘Hot Love’.
 Then everyone jammed further at the Roxy Hotel after midnight, and we were all invited.
 I still haven’t washed the glitter off my face!
 And they’re doing it all again tonight!

 This was the best Bolan tribute I’ve attended since the one in Central Park in 2007 (featuring Tony Visconti, Patti Smith, Moby, NY Dolls & Scissor Sisters) at the Delacorte theater – the lovely outdoor venue where Shakespearean events are often held.
-I could almost see Marc in the window of the uppermost turret of B, glancing down with a wink.
+I could almost see Marc in the window of the uppermost turret of Belvedere Castle, glancing down with a wink.
 When I get to heaven, I’m going to visit Marc’s castle.
 I’ll bring along John Lennon to sing ‘Spaceball Ricochet’, Johnny Thunders on ‘Baby Strange’, Mick Ronson can sprinkle his angel dust on the ‘Monolith’ solo, and the Ramones can rock out ‘Debora’.
 I don’t know if this is Marc’s idea of heaven, but it most certainly is mine!